shasankp000/PyCraft/README.md

 # Project restarted
   > Contributors to this project will really be appreciated.

+# New subreddit!
+  > The project has now a dedicated subreddit! https://www.reddit.com/r/PyCraftLauncher

 # Project Info
   >A Minecraft launcher made in python.